-In addition to the range of adjustable settings, the Dynasty 280 DX offers numerous advanced AC waveforms, which result in greater arc control for Out Back and helps them produce high quality welds.
-The machine offers advanced square, soft square, sine and triangular waveforms, so Out Back can tailor the arc to the job.
+In addition to the range of adjustable settings, the Dynasty 280 DX offers numerous advanced AC waveforms.
+These result in greater arc control for Out Back and helps them produce high quality welds.
+The machine offers advanced square, soft square, sine and triangular waveforms.

-“You can always use your standard settings, but you can also break in and customize the arc, just for the specific needs of the job that you’re on,” Garry says.
+“You can always use your standard settings, but you can also break in and customize the arc, just for the specific needs of the job that you’re on.”

 That adjustability and versatility provides high quality and consistent welds — results that Out Back customers notice.

-“In our business, weld quality is everything, and the Dynasty 280 allows us to make welds that are absolutely stellar,” Garry says.
+“In our business, weld quality is everything.
+The Dynasty 280 allows us to make welds that are absolutely stellar,” Garry says.
 “When people come, all they really want is whatever it is they brought in to be fixed.
-But when they leave, you can tell that even the people who don’t know anything about welding are impressed, and you can only do that with good equipment.”
+But when they leave, you can tell that even the people who don’t know anything about welding are impressed.
+You can only do that with good equipment.”

-Warping of the components being welded can be a big issue when working with aluminum boats — the power source helps Out Back address that concern by allowing Garry and Darryll to tailor the arc to adjust how much heat is spreading out into the workpiece.
+Warping can be a big issue when making aluminum boat repairs.
+But, the Dynasty 280 DX helps address that concern by allowing welders to tailor the arc to adjust how much heat is spreading out into the workpiece.

 “I can get way more work done that way because I don’t spend so much time waiting on the workpiece to cool down.
 I can keep welding and welding, and I’m not warping the heck out of anything,” Darryll says.
 “All the different features allow me to keep making my weld look better and better and better as I go.”